“This is my new pumpkin pie….using caramel was a stroke of genius! Thank you!” ~Julie

-If you’re on the hook for a pumpkin pie this Thanksgiving, I highly recommend giving this recipe a try.
+If you’re on the hook for a pumpkin pie this Thanksgiving, try pumpkin caramel tart!

 What makes this pumpkin tart different from classic pumpkin pie?

 Instead of sweetened condensed milk, which is the base for most pumpkin pie recipes, (including the classic Libby’s Pumpkin Pie) in this recipe the pumpkin puree, spices, and eggs are blended with a deep, rich, homemade caramel sauce.
 I was really impressed with the flavor of the custard; it’s richer, silkier, and denser than classic pumpkin pie filling.

 I love the toasty caramel notes paired with the pumpkin for a bit of added complexity.

 Making caramel sauce from scratch is really very simple ~ you may even decide to make a little extra to drizzle on top of the finished tart.

 Tips for perfect homemade caramel sauce ~

 - Add a couple tablespoons of water to the sugar as it’s melting ~ it helps the sugar to melt evenly, and as long as you don’t add too much, it shouldn’t affect the consistency of the finished sauce